 On 14th December 1911, Amundsen and his polar team reached the South Pole in good order.
-They made a number of astronomical observations to confirm that they really had got to 90 degrees South and started F. Scott found the Norwegian flag and the tent that Amundsen had left - and the rest is history.
-The story of the race to the Pole remains controv cannot be doubted that Amundsen it was better prepared in all respects.
-We highlight this drama from 111 years ago as our colleague Maeve has just left for a cruise to Antarctica - where the sunlight this month will be rather better where the summary this monit will be rather better than at wet and murky tossenham.
-This issue of the newsletter takes a look at the wider range of activities funded by the Janus Foundation (the principal source of funding for the Lossenham Project), most of which do have either a connection with Lossenham or Kent, and a source of the takes of the takes of the takes of the source of the takes of takes of the takes of the takes of the takes of the takes of takes or are designed to provided benefits to the local community here, for instance with guest lectures or special performances.
-Wishing you a very happy end to the year and a rapid return of the sunlight to our latitude, Åke Nilson Chairman of the Janus Foundatio Artist Statement - Louise Pettifer (Louise will be the Visiting Artist at Lossenham for 2023) 堂-
+They made a number of astronomical observations to confirm that they really had got to 90 degrees South and started their return journey on the 18th.
+On 17th January, Robert F. Scott found the Norwegian flag and the tent that Amundsen had left - and the rest is history.
+The story of the race to the Pole remains controversial but it cannot be doubted that Amundsen was better prepared in all respects.
+We highlight this drama from 111 years ago as our colleague Maeve has just left for a cruise to Antarctica - where the sunlight this month will be rather better than at wet and murky Lossenham.
+This issue of the newsletter takes a look at the wider range of activities funded by the Janus Foundation (the principal source of funding for the Lossenham Project), most of which do have either a connection with Lossenham or Kent, or are designed to provided benefits to the local community here, for instance with guest lectures or special performances.
+Wishing you a very happy end to the year and a rapid return of the sunlight to our latitude, Åke Nilson Chairman of the Janus Foundation Artist Statement - Louise Pettifer (Louise will be the Visiting Artist at Lossenham for 2023)